-Before consulting key stakeholders through PPDs, CIPE-CGPA research team reviewed the National SME Policy 2021 which was published in 2020 by SMEDA and the Federal Ministry of Industries and Production.
-SMEDA is the institutional organ mandated for promoting and facilitating SMEs in the country.
+Before consulting key stakeholders through PPDs, CIPE-CGPA research team reviewed the National SME Policy 2021 by SMEDA and the Federal Ministry of Industries and Production.
+SMEDA is the institutional organ mandated for promoting and facilitating SMEs across the country.
 The purpose of reviewing the policy document on the SME ecosystem was to identify the broader thematic areas that would be brought under discussion in CIPE-CGPA's proposed PPDs during the next phase of the methodology.